farina00/tele.lollo/to.and.fro.md

 The selection of channels (external links .m3u8) is sourced from https://github.com/iptv-org/iptv

-If any link infringe on your rights as a copyright holder, please open an [issue](https://github.com/farina00/tele.lollo/issues) on our github repository and I will remove it.
+If any link infringe on your rights as a copyright holder, please [open an issue](https://github.com/farina00/tele.lollo/issues) and I will remove it.

 ## Chronicle